dms-vep/LASV_Josiah_GP_DMS_Scripps_mABs/README.md

-# Deep mutational scanning of Lassa virus Josiah strain glycoprotein using a barcoded lentiviral platform
+# Deep mutational scanning of Lassa virus Josiah strain glycoprotein and mapping monoclonal antibodies from Scripps Research Institute using a barcoded lentiviral platform

 Study by Caleb Carr and Jesse Bloom.